Agrahari Sikh: History

 Agrahari Sikhs have lived for centuries in Bihar and Jharkhand.
 In the presence of Guru Sahib, Agraharis adopted the Khalsa Panth for protecting their life and religion.

+The Agrahari are a sub-group of the Bania (Vaishya) people, traditionally involved in trade, with some Agrahari Banias following Sikhism.
+Agrahari Sikhs are of a non-Punjabi background.

-Agrahari Sikhs settled in Sasaram, Gaya in Bihar, Kolkata city of West Bengal, Dumari (Hunterganj), Kedli Chatti (of Jharkhand) and even other places of Bihar and Jharkhand.
-Agrahari Sikhs moved East of India and are also found in some parts of Uttar Pradesh.
+Agrahari Sikhs are settled in Sasaram, Gaya in Bihar, Kolkata city of West Bengal, Dumari (Hunterganj), Kedli Chatti (of Jharkhand) and even other places of Bihar and Jharkhand.
+They are also found in some parts of Uttar Pradesh.
+Agrahari Sikhs maintain separate Gurudwaras in Bihar and West Bengal.